Bogue Chitto State Park

-Bogue Chitto State Park (pronounced bo-guh chit-uh) is a recent addition to the Louisiana State Park system.
+Bogue Chitto State Park (pronounced bo-guh chit-uh) is a Louisiana state park located off Louisiana State Highway 25 south of Franklinton, in Washington Parish.
+The name Bogue Chitto is from the Choctaw language, bok chito, meaning big creek.
+Bogue Chitto is a relatively recent addition to the Louisiana State Park system.
 It opened to the public on August 28, 2010, after a delay of approximately three months.

-The state park is located off Louisiana State Highway 25 south of Franklinton, in Washington Parish.
-The name Bogue Chitto is from the Choctaw language, bok chito, meaning big creek.

 Bogue Chitto State Park has a visitors center, a conference room, picnic pavilions, and a lodge overlooking a 90 ft bluff.
 Guests may stay at one of four upland cabins or park among the 81 recreational-vehicle (RV) sites.
 A group camp may be reserved for overnight visitors, as well.
 There is a canoe launch into the Bogue Chitto River, fishing piers, an amphitheater, and a water playground.
 The site contains eleven lakes stocked with freshwater fish.
 There are more than 7 mi of nature trails and 14 mi of equestrian trails.
 Bogue Chitto is also home to a moderately difficult 18 hole disc golf course, winding through hilly wooded terrain.

 The state park is 1786 acre in size.
 Notable physical features are small streams, cypress-tupelo swamps, and both upland and bottomland hardwood forests.
 Of particular interest is a gorge known as Fricke's Cave, which contains delicate sandstone formations.

 The park's address is 17049 State Park Boulevard, Franklinton, Louisiana.